Der Akkusativ im Deutschen – Erklärungen und Beispiele

 German Accusative – Summary

-A noun is in the fourth grammatical case, the accusative, when it is an addition (object) to the predicate and when you determine it by asking “Wen oder was?”.
+A noun is in the fourth grammatical case, the accusative, when it is a direct complement (object) to the predicate and when you determine it by asking “Wen oder was?”.
 Depending on the gender, you use the definite article “den, die, das” for the accusative object.

-Usually, the nouns in the accusative have the same form as those in nominative.
+Usually, the nouns in the accusative have the same form as those in nominative, except for masculine nouns.

 - “der Hund – den Hund, die Katze – die Katze, das Pferd – das Pferd”

-Exceptions are some masculine nouns, which have the additional endings “-n” or “-en” in the accusative.
+In the plural, there should not be any marker on the noun itself, but exceptions are some masculine nouns which have the additional endings “-n” or “-en” in the accusative.

 - “Der Hund – den Hunden, der Student – den Studenten”

 Welcome to language-easy.org!
-So, as you have chosen this article, I suppose that you are ready to enter the depth of German grammar.
-In the following you will notice, of what essential importance German Accusative is.
+So, as you have chosen this article, you are presumably ready to enter the depth of German grammar.
+In the following you will notice, of what essential importance German accusative is.

 For now, we will focus on the German accusative case.
 First of all, we will try to clear up what the German accusative actually is.
 After that, we will look at its usage and also at the articles that correspond to this grammatical case.